Alfredo Baquerizo: Beginning

-Baquerizo held a vast number of positions in Ecuadorian politics, ultimately building a supreme legacy and labelled as one of Ecuador's most influential presidents.

-This career began in 1902, when he was called to Quito to be appointed as Minister of Foreign Affairs.
-In 1903, Baquerizo was appointed as Minister Plenipotentiary (Chief Diplomat) to Cuba and Colombia, a position terribly important and influential at the time, when international troubles ran rife through the continent, and his position held the authority to end or initiate international conflicts.
+Baquerizo's career began in 1902, when he was called to Quito to be appointed as Minister of Foreign Affairs.
+In 1903, Baquerizo was appointed as Minister Plenipotentiary (Chief Diplomat) to Cuba and Colombia, an important position at the time, when international troubles ran rife through the continent, and his position held the authority to end or initiate international conflicts.

 The next year Baquerizo was appointed as Vice President of Ecuador, serving a four-year term from 1904 to 1908.
 One of his roles being the President's spokesperson, a prominent reporter at the time once described Baquerizo as having "a splendid oratory and majestic eloquence that captivated with images and similes and opened and closed the resounding periods of his speeches, which soon became famous throughout the country for their beauty, although they were not philosophical in nature but rather more appropriate for the occasion."

 In 1905, newly elected President Lizardo García appointed him as Chief of the advisory board of the Ministry of foreign affairs, however resigned in 1907 and went into hiding for five years after President Eloy Alfaro (whom his brother had tried to assassinate) came into power.
 In 1912, after the collapse of Alfaro's regime and the successful killing of Alfaro by catholic soldiers, Baquerizo was elected to the Ecuadorian Congress as a Senator, and became the Presiding Officer of the Senate, wielding immense political power.
 In the later half of 1912, Baquerizo briefly served as President of Ecuador due to the resignation of President General Leonidas Plaza (uncle to Moreno's daughter-in-law.)